szabgab/pydigger.com/README.md

 TODO
 ======

+* Delete entries that were remove from pypi.
+* Be able to delete entries manually (and maybe even to set them to "not-to-index" if they might violate copyright or in some way might be illegal. mongo
+  > use pydigger
+  > db.packages.find({ "name" : "NAME-OF-THE-PAKAGE" })
+  > db.packages.remove({ "name" : "NAME-OF-THE-PAKAGE" })

 * Download zip file of the distribution, unzip it and check for certain files.
   Save the unzipped file and show the raw version of these file We have a central directory for all the unzipped source trees.
 We check the database, if the package has a